sjawhar/no-wander/README.md

 ### Why Meditation?
 TODO: No confounding signals from movement, vision, audition, etc. Nothing but cognition.

+### Doesn't this Already Exist?
+TODO: Comment on existing technologies (e.g. Muse)

 ### Possible Extensions
 TODO
 * Rely only on phone camera and computer vision (posture changes, eyelid fluttering, heart rate)
+* Detect distraction automatically by determining if subtle audio queues have been consciously perceived

 ### Reflections on Awareness
 To understand our use of awareness, consider the following example: